Coko-Foundation/Kotahi/FAQ.md

 ### How do I modify wording or add languages?

-You can customise UI wording by supplying the `packages/client/config/translation/translationOverrides.js` file.
-Copy the structure provided in `packages/client/config/translation/translationOverrides.example.js`.
+You can customise UI wording by supplying the `packages/client/config/translation/translationOverrides.js` file to affect all multitenancy groups, or else by supplying `packages/client/config/translation/<groupName>/translationOverrides.js` to affect just the named group (use the same group name supplied in the `INSTANCE_GROUPS` setting in your `.env` file).
+Copy the template provided in `packages/client/config/translation/translationOverrides.example.js`.

 This allows you to modify terminology as appropriate for your organisation, e.g. changing 'editor' to 'curator'.
 You can also use this file to add new languages.
+Further instructions are in the template file.

-Note that changes in this file will affect _all_ groups you have running.
-Also note, this file does not let you translate forms, tasks, email templates or templates for exporting manuscripts to PDF or Flax: all of these should instead be modified directly via the UI.
+Note that this file does not let you translate forms, tasks, email templates or templates for exporting manuscripts to PDF or Flax: all of these should instead be modified directly via the UI.

 To see what languages are currently available in Kotahi, visit your profile page.